-Ibudilast (MN-166) is an oral agent with novel immune modulating and potential neuroprotective properties that is being studied in progressive MS. Launched in Fall 2013, the Phase II Secondary and Primary Progressive Ibudilast NeuroNEXT trial (SPRINTMS)52 will include 28 enrolling clinical sites across the United States and is designed to evaluate the safety, tolerability and efficacy of MN166 (ibudilast) administered twice daily to individuals with primary- or secondary- progressive MS. Primary outcomes of this trial will be MRI findings including brain atrophy, as this is felt to be an important aspect of progression in MS. There will also be several other imaging and clinical disability outcomes evaluated.
-The NIH and National MS Society are supporting the study along with a commercial partner, MediciNova.
+Ibudilast (MN-166) is an oral agent with novel immune modulating and potential neuroprotective properties that is being studied in progressive MS. This agent has also been studied in a range of conditions including chronic pain, headache, and in the treatment of methamphetamine-dependent addicts.
+Based on early MS trial evidence that ibudilast had a primary neuroprotective role independent from a substantial effect on overt inflammation, the Phase II Secondary and Primary Progressive MS Ibudilast NeuroNEXT trial (SPRINTMS)64 was launched in Fall 2013.
+It will include 28 enrolling clinical sites across the United States.

+The trial is designed to evaluate the safety, tolerability, and efficacy of MN166 (ibudilast) administered twice daily to individuals with primary- or secondary-progressive MS. Primary outcomes of this trial will be MRI findings, including brain atrophy, as this is felt to be an important aspect of progression in MS. There will also be several other imaging and clinical disability outcomes evaluated.
 The trial is expected to require approximately three years for enrollment, treatment, and data analyses, and will run through the end of 2016.